yulonglim/tp/docs/DeveloperGuide.md

 MSS:

-1. User requests for a guide.
+1. User requests to clear TeachBook.
 2. TeachBook shows a fresh new class and student list.

    Use case ends.